This printed article is located at https://cordlife.listedcompany.com/financials.html

 Finance costs

-The decrease in finance costs was largely due to a decrease in lease liabilities recognised in 3Q2025 as compared to 3Q2024.
+Finance costs relate to lease liabilities which amounted to S$0.2 million (FY2024: S$0.2 million).
+The decrease was largely due to a decrease in lease liabilities recognised in FY2025 as compared to FY2024.

 Loss before income tax from operations